googleworkspace/solutions/offsite-activity-signup/README.md

+---
+title: Sign up for activities at an offsite or event
+description: >
+  Create an offsite activity signup system.
+Lets attendees pick their preferred activities via a form and fairly assigns them based on availability.
+labels:
+- Apps Script
+- Sheets
+- Forms
+update_time: 2019-07-23
+---

 # Sign up for limited availability activities at an offsite or event.

 Allows attendees to pick their preferred activities and assigns activities based on preferences, capacity, and schedule.